irisbaron/loopback-demo-zos/README.md

 ### Part A: Deploy the Rewards Application

-This part guides you through the steps to deploy the rewards program application.
-You will first clone the repository, run the application and then explore the APIs and test the application.
+This part guides you through the steps to run the application and explore the APIs and test the application.
 By the end of the session you will understand the APIs and be able to explore and test the APIs created.

 ### Run the Application